georgefang13/OOGASalad/doc/TEAM_CONTRACT.md

 ### Communications
 * decision-making policy (e.g., by consensus? by majority vote?)
+  * discuss / vote among subteams
+  * socratic discussion followed by team vote.
+  * Spending a reasonable time discussing the topic before making a final decision
 * response policy (e.g., respond within 24 hours)
+  * as fast as reasonably possible or death
 * policy for keeping everyone up-to-date on major decisions, changes, or updates
+  * Google Sheets keeping track of features done / to do with assignees
+  * Group chat communication through the correct discord channels

 ### Commitments